Janak Premalal: Early life

-Premalal completed A/L from commerce stream and selected to Faculty of commerce in University of Sri Jayewardenepura.
-He completed the degree from Property Administration & Valuation Science.
-In 1982, he was appointed as a valuation officer at Department of Assessments and Taxation.
+Premalal completed A/L from the commerce stream and was selected to the Faculty of Commerce at the University of Sri Jayewardenepura.
+He completed a degree in Property Administration & Valuation Science.
+In 1982, he was appointed as a valuation officer at the Department of Assessments and Taxation.
 In 1984, he joined as an economics teacher in his school Vidyarathana College, Horana.
 He continued to work in the profession for thirty years until his retirement in 2014.

 He is married to his longtime partner Gnanothra.
 The couple has one daughter, Sasikala and one son, Gayanjith.
 Gayanjith is an IT graduate at University of Moratuwa.
 Sasikala is a chemistry graduate at University of Peradeniya.

 Acting career

-While in the school at the age of 18, Premalal started drama career by acting in the stage play Kathawak Athara Hadiyak produced by Ariyapala Pathirajha.
-In 1976, the play won first place at All Island drama competition as well.
-His television drama career started with a minor role in serial Hathpana and then with Siw Mansala.
+While in the school at the age of 18, Premalal started their drama career by acting in the stage play Kathawak Athara Hadiyak produced by Ariyapala Pathirajha.
+In 1976, the play won first place at All Island Drama Competition as well.
+His television drama career started with a minor role in the serial Hathpana and then with Siw Mansala.
 His first main role in television came through 1993 serial Sandagiri Pawwa.
 His maiden cinema acting came through 1993 film Guru Gedara directed by Vijaya Darma Sri with a minor uncredited role.